Carrington Pump House: History

-The Awabakal people are the traditional custodians of the site of Newcastle (Muloobinba).
+The Awabakal people are the traditional custodians of the site of Newcastle.
 Their name for what is now Carrington (formerly Bullock Island) was Onebygamba (Onibygambah).
 Thickly vegetated and low-lying, the island faced the estuary of what the Europeans were to name Throsby's Creek after the first commandant of the Newcastle penal settlement.
 At high tide much of the island was covered by water.
 The Awabakal fished, hunted and gathered nearby.